themarcusaurelius/trailToad/README.md

 ```
 npm install
 ```
-This will install all the dependencies necessary on the Front-End.
+This will install all the dependencies necessary on the front-end.
 Once done, you can then run:

 ```
 npm start